Uploaded July 20, 2015

 Kung may politics man sa akin ang second painting, ang nakikita kong politics ay ang sociology ng suffering and consequent praying, but here it's prettified by the collage manner of prettifying things into a "musical" or "architectural" composition.

 MA: In the collage sense, I'm tempted to compare Abrigo's works with the original anarchists of 20th-century Western art: the Dadaists.
-All these works rely on a gallery/museum context to generate meaning.
+But all these works rely on a gallery/museum context to generate meaning.
 Their shock-value and cultural currency have a lot to do with this frame of reference, does it not?

 SP: Agree!
 Dada is not dead! :D But, by the way, on a personal note, I hope I could afford his works; his father died earlier this year of a massive heart attack kasi, and his siblings are depending on him for support.